Mxtthieu/-kernel-sumint/README.md

 # -kernel-sumint
-Kernel that compute the sum of all elements in an array of integers in 3 different way
+Optimized computation kernel that performs easy operations (sum of int array) using different methods.